BattletechModders/TisButAScratch/README.md

 		"modType": "System.Boolean"
 	}
 ```

-Gear that sets `DisablesBleeding` to True will prevent the pilot from taking bleeding injuries.
+Gear that sets `NullifiesInjuryEffects` to True will prevent any effects from TBAS injuries from affecting pilot.
+They will still <i>take</i> TBAS injuries, they just won't have an effect in combat.

 ```
 	"statisticData": {